socarlosb/simple-webpack-starter-kit/README.md

 - [x] tree shaking
 ## devDependencies
 - [x] webpack - really?!
-- [x] rimraf - to delete files before creating a new one (clean slate)
+- [x] clean-webpack-plugin - to delete files before creating a new one (clean slate)
-- [x] webpack-dev-server - for hot module replacemente (updates your live browser without reloading!
-Also created dev-server.js file) (also use environment variabels here to not bundle any hot module code for production)
+- [x] webpack-dev-server - for hot module replacemente (updates your live browser without reloading - for css only sadly!!!)
-~~- [x] cross-env - Having some problems seeting NODE_ENV variables to development or prouction, can this correct this behavior?~~
+- [x] cross-env - Having some problems setting NODE_ENV variables to development or production, this correct for windos and mac users.
 - [x] babel - to understand and compile new javascript sintax and features(our bundle.js will now be in good old javascript sintax, and can run on Internet Explorer!)
 - [x] file-loader - so that webpack can handle other type of files (besides javascript files)
 - [x] url-loader - so that webpack push url as data (instead of a link to a file, which makes an http call, which makes it slower... not sure!)
 - [x] uglifyjs-webpack-plugin - (read documentation for changes) it 'cleans' the bundle.js file!
 (NOTE: this 'guy' is a beast, I had some problems with sourcemaps because of this guy, but to simplify we just need to add in the webpack modules.export the `devtools: "sourcemap"` flag and also add `sourceMap: true` to the plugin options, when the plugin is indicated, more info [here](https://github.com/webpack/webpack/issues/2704))
-- [ ] image-webpack-loader -
+- [x] image-webpack-loader - to make images smaller (cool)

 **IMPORTANT NOTES**